cfenollosa/os-tutorial/README.md

 and the [OSDev wiki](http://wiki.osdev.org/), I'll try to make short step-by-step READMEs and code samples for anybody to follow.

 I will not explain the theory.
 Google is your friend.
-Learn what assembler is, pagination, interrupts, segmentation, etc. That is already covered by thousands of PDFs from Universities.
-This course is a tutorial, a hands-on, not a real CS lecture.
+Theory is already covered by thousands of PDFs from Universities and the Wikipedia.

+This course is a code tutorial, not a real CS lecture.
+To make up for the lack of theory, the "lessons" are tiny and may take 5-15 minutes to complete.
+Each new concept is presented on a new lecture.

 How to use this tutorial